Malvid/Malvid/README.md

 Malvid scans folders and detects all components in the given structure.
 This chapter explains how to store and manage components and how to add additional information to the UI using a configuration file.
 [Components &#187;](docs/Components.md)

+### API

+Malvid can be integrated into your project using its API *or* CLI.
+The API gives you more flexibility and allows you to use Malvid in your existing asset pipeline or toolset.
+[API &#187;](docs/API.md)

 ### CLI

 The CLI of Malvid is located in the `bin` folder and allows you to run Malvid without adding JS files to your project.
 This approach is simpler than using the API, but provides less flexibility.
 [CLI &#187;](docs/CLI.md)